Titouan-Loeb/Mini-project-Arduino/README.md

 </details>

 ## BONUS
+Here are few things that you can add if you have finished this mini-project:
-Try to read all the buttons states only by reading on a analog input pin.
+* Try to read all the buttons states only by reading on a analog input pin.
+* Increase the speed while the sequence is getting longer.
+* Replace the led that tells when the game is over with a RGB LED that indicates who's turn is it and when the game is over using different colors.